RyanCCollins/techrapport.github.io/_posts/2015-10-26-ten-great-tips-for-blogging-in-jekyll.md

 Well, I hope you found this post useful and are well on your way to using Jekyll as your blogging / website platform.
 It's a great platform and I think it makes the experience of creating a website or a blog so much better.
 It takes a time investment up front, but after you are set up, maintenance and posting new content can be done without ever leaving your terminal / text editor.

-Have fun and get in touch with me at [info@techrapport.com](mailto:info@techrapport) with any questions or comments.
+Have fun and get in touch with me at [info@techrapport.com](mailto:info@techrapport) with any questions or comments